Showcasing Your Diversity

 - The Riley Guide to Veteran Job Search

 Despite the passage of the Equal Pay Act nearly 50 years ago, women are still impacted in many industries by a wage gap impacting hiring salaries and annual increases.
 On average, women working full-time earn about 80 cents for every dollar that a man earns in a similar position with similar qualifications.
-In order to help students be informed about this process and advocate for their own success, CDPA assists all students with resources and information about salary negotiation, average salaries by industry, and national and regional hiring data.
+In order to help students be informed about this process and advocate for their own success, the Career Center assists all students with resources and information about salary negotiation, average salaries by industry, and national and regional hiring data.